ibbles/LearningUnreal/Procedural Content Generation PCG.md

 	- (Is the Inspect panel named Attributes panel now?)
 	- The node gets yellow icon.

+# Nodes

+The PCG Graph consists of nodes.
+A node can produce, manipulate, or consume data.
+In PCG that data is often points, but other types are possible.
+The nodes have input and output pins.
+Wires are used to connect the output pins of one node to the input pins of another node.
+This is how data is communicated between nodes.
+The type of data a pin accepts is shown using the pin's icon and color.
+- Points: Three blue circles stacked vertically [(5)](https://youtu.be/Uc8TGLIeNT0?t=187).
+- Any / Wildcard: Three gray circles stacked vertically [(5)](https://youtu.be/Uc8TGLIeNT0?t=353).
+- Orange horizontal ellipse with shorter bar under it: Attribute descriptor [(5)]().

+It is common that a node operates on a subset of the (per-particle) data, or fields, passed to it.
+For example, a node may manipulate only the position property of a point.
+It is also possible that a node reads from one field of the data but write to another.
+For example, a node may read the Z coordinate and write to the Static Mesh attribute creating a setup where we have one type of meshes at the lower sections of a high-rise building and another type of meshes at the higher sections.

+## Input Source And Output Target

+Some nodes allow you to configure which fields should be read and written.
+In these cases it is common that the field to read is configured by setting Input Source in the Details panel, and the field to write by setting Output Target.
+Click the + button to get a list of suggestions [(https://youtu.be/Uc8TGLIeNT0?t=454)](5), though this list is incomplete.
+You can enter any name for Output Target, if the field doesn't exist yet then a new attribute with that name is created [(5)](https://youtu.be/Uc8TGLIeNT0?t=516).

+Use dot-notation to access nested members.
+For example, `$Position.Z` will give you the Z coordinate of each point's position [(5)](https://youtu.be/Uc8TGLIeNT0?t=847).
+Rotations have `Roll`, `Pitch`, and `Yaw`.

+There are special keywords that can be used for Input Source and Output Target:
+- `@Last`: The field most recently accessed [(5)](https://youtu.be/Uc8TGLIeNT0?t=430), often (always?) by the preceding node.
+	- For example, if the preceding node as an Add Attribute node that an attribute called Complexity then an Attribute Noise node using `@Last` for Input Source will add noise to the Complexity attribute.
+	- What if an input pin has multiple wires?
+Is @Last tracked per node on the other side of the input wire?
+- `@Source`: Use the input field also as the output [(5)](https://youtu.be/Uc8TGLIeNT0?t=492).
+	- Used when you want to manipulate a field.
+	- By setting Output Target to `@Source` you only need to modify Input Source to change which field to modify.
+	- There is no risk of, for example, accidentally setting Density to a modified Scale since changing the Input Source from Scale to Density will also, automatically, change Output Target in the same way.

+There is a special name for the last attribute to be modified that can be used when configuring a node: `@Last` [(2)](https://youtu.be/TbNZ4GKaTow?t=627), [(2)](https://youtu.be/TbNZ4GKaTow?t=658).
+A node's [[Details Panel]] > Target Attribute can be set to `@Last` instead of an explicitly named attribute.
+The top of the Attributes panel display which attribute is named by `@Last` for the currently selected node.

 # Point

 A point is the fundamental unit of information in PCG.